-The Old Testament High Priests were only shadows of the substance – how one day Jesus would go before us as the true and eternal High Priest, with His own blood and make a way for all of us to enter in to the Most Holy Place by washing away all our sins.
+The Old Testament High Priests were only shadows of the substance – shedding light on the fact that one day Jesus would go before us as the true and eternal High Priest, with His own blood and make a way for all of us to enter in to the Most Holy Place, by washing away all our sins.
 We read those words in:

 Hebrews 9:11–12 (NKJV) “But Christ came as High Priest of the good things to come, with the greater and more perfect tabernacle not made with hands, that is, not of this creation.
 12 Not with the blood of goats and calves, but with His own blood He entered the Most Holy Place once for all, having obtained eternal redemption.